susanBuck/notes/13_UX/02_Diagrams_&_Examples.md

 What type of words come to mind when viewing the space?

 ## IKEA
-"IKEA is highly disorienting and yet there is only one route to follow Your time allocation is used in the showroom
-By the time you get to the marketplace you feel licensed to impulse purchase Unintelligibility removes autonomy
-Submission is the first part of a two part contract Delay is followed by gratification."
-[Business Insider](http://www.businessinsider.com/this-heat-map-reveals-the-secret-to-ikeas-store-design-2014-1)
+&ldquo;IKEA is highly disorienting and yet there is only one route to follow.
+Your time allocation is used in the showroom.
+By the time you get to the marketplace you feel licensed to impulse purchase.
+Unintelligibility removes autonomy.
+Submission is the first part of a two part contract.
+Delay is followed by gratification.&rdquo; [Business Insider](http://www.businessinsider.com/this-heat-map-reveals-the-secret-to-ikeas-store-design-2014-1)

 ## Spotify
 How much does visual design affect the users even if there are minor changes?
 Lead Product Designer Samwoo E discusses various user tests they conducted to help support their UI design decision change.